TheFox/pastebin/README.md

 ### Login

-As a registered pastebin.com user you can login an let `pastebin` create pastes on behalf of you.
+As a registered pastebin.com user you can login and let `pastebin` create pastes on behalf of you.
 You need to enter your username and password.
 The login credentials are not stored to any configuration file or anywhere else.

 	pastebin --login